Skip navigation Syracuse University Humanities Center

 • Fellows are expected to give a public presentation about their dissertation research to engage graduate students and faculty across the Humanities.

-Download a sample Humanities Center Dissertation Fellowship application form.
+Download a sample HC Dissertation Student Fellowship application form.

 Post-Doctoral Fellowships

-In this brand new biennial offering, two (2) post-doc fellows will be selected for two-year terms (July 1, 2024 - June 2026) -- an ideal opportunity for scholars interested in combining publicly-engaged research, teaching, and programming as preparation for academic or professional careers.
+First launched in 2024, this biennial program appoints two (2) post-doc fellows for two-year terms (July 1, 2026 - June 2028) -- an ideal opportunity for scholars interested in combining publicly engaged research, teaching, and programming as preparation for academic or professional careers.

-Next call for applications: Fall 2025 (please check back!)
+Next call for applications will open in Fall 2025 (please check back)!

 Watson Visiting Professor